hudson-and-thames/arbitragelab/docs/source/ml_approach/filters.rst

     Side by side comparison of the legs correlation and the spread.

-As well as the application of a standard filter, trades have been filtered in terms of correlation.
+As well as the application of a standard filter, trades can also be filtered in terms of correlation.
 This is presented as a new methodology to filter trading rule returns on spread markets.
 The idea is to enable the trader to filter out periods of static spread movement (when the correlation between the underlying legs is increasing) and retain periods of dynamic spread movement (when the correlation of the underlying